api-platform/docs/core/graphql.md

 You can now use GraphQL at the endpoint: `https://localhost:8443/graphql`.

-*Note:* If you used [Symfony Flex to install API Platform](../distribution/index.md#using-symfony-flex-and-composer-advanced-users), URLs will be prefixed with /api by default.
-The GraphQL endpoint for example will be: `https://localhost:8443/api/graphql`.
+*Note:* If you used [Symfony Flex to install API Platform](../distribution/index.md#using-symfony-flex-and-composer-advanced-users), URLs will be prefixed with `/api` by default.
+For example, the GraphQL endpoint will be: `https://localhost:8443/api/graphql`.

 ## Changing Location of the GraphQL Endpoint